AlxHnr/dlaunch-tools/README.md

 Dlaunch is able to learn and can sort its input stream based on popularity.
 To make use of this feature, you must pass the path to a score file to dlaunch.
-This can be done by the "--score-file=FILE" argument.
+This can be done by the `--score-file=FILE` argument.
 This file will be updated after each invocation.
 If the file does not exist, it will be created after the user selects a string.
 The importance of each learned string will fade from time to time, unless the user keeps selecting it.